 If you’re unsure, consult a piercer, and talk to them about your training, activities, and anything that might impede healing for the piercing that you want to get, and they’ll let you know whether or not the piercing is a good idea for you.

 A note for swimmers: You cannot swim while your piercing is healing.
 There are some piercing types, like the lobe and the septum, that can take as little as 6 weeks to heal (but it could take longer), so if you can stop training for that long, those piercing types could be for you.
 Otherwise, you probably shouldn’t get pierced.

 Protect the piercing and jewelry as much as possible

-Many people are tempted to bandage new piercings with an adhesive to protect it as it’s healing, but this is a bad idea; the adhesive bandage doesn’t allow the piercing to breathe, and it could cause some issues.
+Many people are tempted to bandage new piercings with an adhesive to protect them as they’re healing, but this is a bad idea; adhesive bandages disallow the piercing to breathe, and it could cause some issues.